-- PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) see Notes 1 and 2 below. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
-The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be. - Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years2. - If you finish employment with the PDF before age 50 and have the vesting period, payment of your retirement benefits is normally deferred to the qualifying age for Contributory State Pension (CSP)3 from the Department of Social Protection. - Retirement pension (but not lump sum) is integrated with the Social Insurance system see paragraph (b) below. - There is no cap on the length of time over which members can build pension benefits under the Single Scheme. - Transferring retirement benefits to Single Scheme from other employments: - The option for a member of the Single Scheme to transfer-in benefits from private sector pension schemes is generally available, subject to certain terms and conditions. - If, before joining the Single Scheme, you hold deferred retirement benefits from previous employments under a 'pre-2013' Public Service pension scheme, you cannot transfer those benefits to the Single Scheme.
-Those benefits remain to be administered under your earlier pre-2013 pension scheme. - If you hold deferred benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for their "transfer" because it is the same Single Scheme in place across the Public Service. - There is provision for immediate retirement benefits if compulsorily retired on medical grounds, and for death in service benefits (dependents pensions and death lump sum). - Following retirement, increases to Single Scheme pension are linked to inflation. - ٠
+- PDF members pay a 7.5% employee contribution from salary towards their Single Scheme benefits, as well as an Additional Superannuation Contribution (ASC) - see Notes 1 and 2. - Each year, you build up money amounts on a fast accrual basis towards your Single Scheme retirement benefits.
+The total of these amounts at retirement, with some adjustments for increases in inflation, determines what your retirement benefits will be. - Single Scheme retirement benefits are payable immediately on retirement from the PDF only if you serve to the minimum pension age of 50, and have the vesting period of 2 years1. - If you finish employment with the PDF before age 50 and have the vesting period, payment of your retirement benefits is normally deferred to age 68.
+(Age 68 is the qualifying age for Contributory State Pension (CSP)2 from the Department of Employment Affairs and Social Protection, for anyone born since 1961). - Retirement pension (but not lump sum) is integrated with the Social Insurance system see paragraph (b). - There is no cap on the length of time over which members can build pension benefits under the Single Scheme. - Transferring retirement benefits to Single Scheme from other employments: - ➤ The option for a member of the Single Scheme to transfer-in benefits from private sector pension schemes is not available at present. - ➤ If, before joining the Single Scheme, you hold deferred retirement benefits from previous employments under a 'pre-2013' Public Service pension scheme, you cannot transfer those benefits to the Single Scheme.
+Those benefits remain to be administered under your earlier pre-2013 pension scheme. - ➤ If you hold deferred benefits under the Single Scheme from an earlier Single Scheme employment, you do not need to arrange for their "transfer" because it is the same Single Scheme in place across the Public Service. - There is provision for immediate retirement benefits if compulsorily retired on medical grounds, and for death in service benefits (dependents pensions and death lump sum). - Following retirement, increases to Single Scheme pension are linked to inflation. - (b) For those who are not eligible for membership of the Single Scheme the following arrangements apply:

-2 The vesting period for the Single Scheme is 2 years, the minimum length of time you must pay employee contributions into the scheme before becoming eligible for retirement benefits.
+1 The vesting period for the Single Scheme is 2 years, the minimum length of time you must pay employee contributions into the scheme before becoming eligible for retirement benefits.

-3 The current qualifying age for all State Pensions is 66.
+2 The current qualifying age for all State Pensions is 66.